Arms industry: Aerospace systems

 Encompassing military aircraft (both land-based and naval aviation), conventional missiles, and military satellites, this is the most technologically advanced sector of the market.
 It is also the least competitive from an economic standpoint, with a handful of companies dominating the entire market.
 The top clients and major producers are virtually all located in the western world and Russia, with the United States easily in the first place.
-Prominent aerospace firms include Rolls-Royce, Hindustan Aeronautics Limited, BAE Systems, Saab AB, Dassault Aviation, Sukhoi, Mikoyan, EADS, Leonardo, Thales Group, Lockheed Martin, Northrop Grumman, Raytheon Technologies, and Boeing.
+Prominent aerospace firms include Rolls-Royce, BAE Systems, Saab AB, Dassault Aviation, Sukhoi, Mikoyan, EADS, Leonardo, Thales Group, Lockheed Martin, Northrop Grumman, RTX Corporation, and Boeing.
 There are also several multinational consortia mostly involved in the manufacturing of fighter jets, such as the Eurofighter.
 The largest military contract in history, signed in October 2001, involved the development of the Joint Strike Fighter.

 Naval systems

-Some of the world's great powers maintain substantial naval forces to provide a global presence, with the largest nations possessing aircraft carriers, nuclear submarines and advanced anti-air defense systems.
+Several of the world's great powers maintain substantial naval forces to provide a global presence, with the largest nations possessing aircraft carriers, nuclear submarines and advanced anti-air defense systems.
 The vast majority of military ships are conventionally powered, but some are nuclear-powered.
 There is also a large global market in second-hand naval vessels, generally purchased by developing countries from Western governments.

-Cybersecurity industry
+Cybersecurity

-The cybersecurity industry is becoming the most important defense industry as cyber attacks are being deemed as one of the greatest risks to defense in the next ten years as cited by the NATO review in 2013.
-Therefore, high levels of investment has been placed in the cybersecurity industry to produce new software to protect the ever-growing transition to digitally run hardware.
-For the military industry, it is vital that protections are used for systems used for reconnaissance, surveillance, and intelligence gathering.

-Nevertheless, cyber attacks and cyber attackers have become more advanced in their field using techniques such as Dynamic Trojan Horse Network (DTHN) Internet Worm, Zero-Day Attack, and Stealth Bot.
-As a result, the cybersecurity industry has had to improve the defense technologies to remove any vulnerability to cyber attacks using systems such as the Security of Information (SIM), Next-Generation Firewalls (NGFWs), and DDoS techniques.

-As the threat to computers grows, the demand for cyber protection will rise, resulting in the growth of the cybersecurity industry.
-It is expected that the industry will be dominated by the defense and homeland security agencies that will make up 40% of the industry.
+The cybersecurity industry is expected to be of increasing importance to defense, intelligence, and homeland security agencies.